 Our vision for the health care of the future

-To achieve this, we have formed a collaboration platform for a person-centered partnership.
+To achieve this, we have formed a collaboration platform for a person-centred partnership.
 Within the platform, research, education and implementation will be organised and institutionalised in collaboration between universities, patients, healthcare decision-makers, health care staff and the business community.
-The parties to the platform jointly and with regard to each other define issues that are addressed and projects that are implemented.
+The partners of the platform jointly define issues that are addressed and projects that are implemented.

 A system change is required

-• Use of technology to support person-centered care
+• Use of technology to support person-centred care

-• Development of a compensation system for person-centered care
+• Development of a compensation system for person-centred care

-• Develop measurement methods for quality improvements as a result of person-centered care
+• Develop measurement methods for quality improvements as a result of person-centred care

-• Develop models to establish robust agreements between payers and healthcare providers to ensure person-centered care
+• Develop models to establish robust agreements between payers and healthcare providers to ensure person-centred care

 These changes should be tested in a limited geographical region ("Test Bed") where several simultaneous changes are made followed by a comparison of quality and cost for a control region.

 Full effect and utilisation of innovations / improvements at the micro level, i.e. “close to the patient”, will not be realised if they are not linked to changes at the macro level (policy, control system).

 PCP4 stakeholders and partners